-Item Description Send SMS when binary input on I/O port (BIN0) is active Automatic sending SMS message after binary input on I/O port (BIN0) is active.
-Text of message is intended parameter BIN0.
+Item Description Send SMS on power up Activates/deactivates the sending of an SMS mes- sage automatically on power up.
+Send SMS on connect to mobile network Activates/deactivates the sending of an SMS mes- sage automatically when the router is connected to a mobile network.
+Send SMS on disconnect to mo- bile network Activates/deactivates the sending of an SMS mes- sage automatically when the router is disconnection from a mobile network.
+Send SMS when datalimit exceeded Activates/deactivates the sending of an SMS mes- sage automatically when the data limit exceeded.
+Send SMS when binary input on I/O port (BIN0) is active Automatic sending SMS message after binary input on I/O port (BIN0) is active.
+Text of message is in- tended parameter BIN0.
 Add timestamp to SMS Activates/deactivates the adding a time stamp to the SMS messages.
 This time stamp has a fixed format YYYY-MM-DD hh:mm:ss.
 Phone Number 1 Specifies the phone number to which the router sends the generated SMS.
 Phone Number 2 Specifies the phone number to which the router sends the generated SMS.
 Phone Number 3 Specifies the phone number to which the router sends the generated SMS.
 Unit ID The name of the router.
 The router sends the name in the SMS.
-BINO - SMS SMS text messages when activate the first binary input on the router.
+BIN0 - SMS SMS text messages when activate the first binary in- put on the router.